arhana-mor/grain-bazaar/README.md

 ## About the Project

-Grain Bazaar is a web-based prototype designed to make it easier for customers to find grain from farmers directly.
+Grain Bazaar is a web-based application designed to make it easier for customers to find grain from farmers directly.

 Customers can search available grain listings using filters such as grain type, quantity, farmer, and price.
 Farmers can manage their listings and keep track of their completed transactions through the farmer portal.

-The project combines a **vanilla JavaScript frontend**, **Node.js/Express backend**, and an **Oracle database with PL/SQL stored procedures**.
+The project combines a **JavaScript frontend**, **Node.js/Express backend**, and an **Oracle database with PL/SQL stored procedures**.

 ## Features